Moro-Afriyie/interview-assignment/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package, installed in your environement.
+-For development, you will only need Node.js and a node global package, installed in your environement.
+-IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file

 ### Node